Stride-Labs/stride/scripts/testnet/README.md

 # Stride Node Setup

-This folder goes from an existing Stride image and will construct images specifically for Stride nodes.
+This folder goes from an existing Stride image (from `make init`) and will construct 4 properly formatted docker images to seed the Stride testnet (3 validators, 1 seed).
+These images get launched on GCP through Terraform.

 ## High Level Path